thecoolwinter/blog/Posts/2025-03-29-Cross-Compiling-Swift/index.md

 created_at: 2025-03-29
 ---

 I recently did a few small projects in Swift, and I wanted to run each of them on my home server running Gentoo Linux.
 I decided to do each of them in Swift, not because I thought it'd be easiest, but because I was curious about the challenge of compiling Swift from my Mac to my Linux machine.
-I'd heard lots recently about new [static Linux SDKs](https://www.swift.org/documentation/articles/static-linux-getting-started.html) (and the SDK API being introduced), and have always had an interest in [Vapor](https://vapor.codes/)
+I'd heard lots recently about new [static Linux Swift SDKs](https://www.swift.org/documentation/articles/static-linux-getting-started.html) (and the Swift SDK API being introduced), and have always had an interest in [Vapor](https://vapor.codes/)

 ## Link Embed Bot